 Social policy is an interdisciplinary course; this is because it involves various sorts of studies and not just one academic discipline.
 It involves subjects such as politics, economics, sociology, education and social services.
 So, yes it is one course, however a course with many branches which makes studying social policy – as well as its relevance to contemporary society and people – interesting and engaging.

 Going into social work after a social policy course means undertaking further studies.
-For example, ARU offers a two-year Masters degree in Social Work straight after studying Social Policy.
-Other universities may offer similar routes.
-The requirements for Anglia Ruskin are usually aimed for a 2:1 and any work experience related to the field is important.
+For example, ARU offers a Masters degree in Social Work.
+Other universities may offer similar routes and any work experience related to the field is important.